MicrosoftDocs/navdevitpro-content-pr/articles/notifications-developing.md

 MyNotification.SEND;
 ```
 ## Adding actions on a notification
-The **ADDACTION** function provides a way to create interactive notifications.
+You add actions on notifications by using the **ADDACTION** function.
+This function provides a way for you to create interactive notifications.
 By default, users have the option to dismiss the notifications.
-However, there might be cases where you want to provide users with different actions that they can take to address the notification.
+However, there might be cases where you want to provide users with different actions that they can take to address the notification, like opening an associated page for modifying data.

-To add an action, you create a global function in a codeunit that includes the business logic for the action.
-You then specify the codeunit and function in the **ADDACTION** function call.
-You can have multiple actions on a single notification instance.
+Conceptually, a notification action calls a function in a specified codeunit, passing the notification object in the call.
+The function includes the business logic for handling the action.

 ```
 MyNotification.MESSAGE := 'This is a notification';
 MyNotification.SCOPE := NOTIFICATIONSCOPE::LocalScope;